RaspAP/raspap-docs/docs/wireguard.md

 These rules are automatically appended to your configuration.

+!!! note "Note"
-> :information_source: **Note:** Some VPN providers give you the option of adding these rules to their Linux configurations.
+    Some VPN providers give you the option of adding these rules to their Linux configurations.
 Skip this option as RaspAP needs to add an exclusion rule for your AP interface.

 ## Low overhead
 Due to its low overhead compared with OpenVPN, WireGuard is well-suited for applications where battery longevity is a concern.
 As [described by its developer](https://www.wireguard.com/quickstart/#nat-and-firewall-traversal-persistence),